Jo-JPEG/manifestation-magic/README.md

 2. Click the "Fork" button (found above the Settings button).
 3. This creates a copy of the original repository in your GitHub account.

-*Once the project is cloned or forked, in order to run it locally, you'll need to follow these steps:

-- Run the server: `python3 manage.py runserver`
-- Stop the app once it's loaded: `CTRL+C` or `⌘+C`
-- Make any necessary migrations: `python3 manage.py makemigrations`
-- Migrate the data to the database: `python3 manage.py migrate`
-- Create a superuser: `python3 manage.py createsuperuser`

 #### How to Clone

 Cloning this repository will create a local copy on your computer.